 Thankfully, psychologists and doctors have spent the past century figuring out mental blocks and how to beat them.
-All you have to do is follow their advice to help you stop making excuses for not exercising, and start getting fit one day at a time.
+All you have to do is follow their advice to help you stop making excuses for not exercising and start getting fit one day at a time.

 You don’t need Joanne McLeod and Hal Johnson to help you with a body break.
-Try an exercise spurt like a 10-minute walk during the workday, get out and play with your dog for 20-minutes, take a weekend hike with the kids, or hop on your bike with a backpack to grab a few groceries for dinner.
+Try an exercise spurt like a 10-minute walk during the workday, get out and play with your dog for 20 minutes, take a weekend hike with the kids, or hop on your bike with a backpack to grab a few groceries for dinner.

 Exercise is boring